-This case involves the unusual circumstance of an African American millionaire plaintiff, Byron Allen, who charges racial discrimination in the denial by Comcast to carry Mr. Allen’s channels on Comcast’s media platform.
-But the unusual party structure does not diminish the issue before the court in this case, which is about how Section 1981 should be interpreted in all cases.
-An unfavorable ruling has the potential to undermine how section 1981 claims are adjudicated for thousands of low and moderate income African Americans and other people of color for decades to come.
+This case involves the unusual circumstance of a very wealthy African American plaintiff, Byron Allen, who charges racial discrimination in the refusal of Comcast to carry Mr. Allen’s channels on Comcast’s media platform.
+But a plaintiff’s wealth should not diminish or affect the Court’s view of the important issue in this case.
+An unfavorable ruling has the potential to undermine how section 1981 claims are adjudicated, not only for African American business leaders, but more importantly for thousands of low and moderate income African Americans for decades to come.

 The issue concerns whether in order to prove that the statute has been violated, a plaintiff must prove that the discriminatory decision reached by the defendant would not have been reached “but for” racism.
 The danger here is that even if racism has infected a decision or denial, the defendant would be protected from liability under section 1981, unless the plaintiff can prove that racism was the “but for” cause of the decision.
 In essence, such a determination by the Supreme Court would mean that decisions that affect the economic rights of African Americans could be tainted with a little bit of racism – or even a lot of racism.
 But the plaintiff would be compelled to allege that the decision would not have been made “but for” the racism.